 DW Akademie is also supporting a viable digital media sector in the region.
 Together with the Lebanese NGO Maharat Foundation, it has established the Digital Media Viability Lab with an aim to strengthen innovative media in the Arab world.

 DW Akademie also works with the Maharat Foundation in training media consultants from Morocco, Tunisia, Egypt, Jordan, Iraq and Lebanon to enable them to support independent media – usually digital media – initiatives in developing viable business models.
 Workshops on high-quality journalism and international conferences complement the activities.
 DW Akademie is also working with the American University Beirut and other journalism institutes in the region in developing and testing prototypes for a training program on conflict-sensitive digital journalism.

 In a project funded by the European Union, DW Akademie together with the Jesus and Mary School, the NGO Permanent Peace Movement and the Media and Digital Literacy Academy of Beirut (MDLAB) have strengthened media and information literacy among school students and young adults in Lebanon.
 The project focused on teaching young people how to detect fake news on the Internet and respond in a responsible manner.
 The partners developed materials and programs to foster critical media consumption.
 The project was completed in March 2019.

 Funding: German Federal Ministry for Economic Cooperation and Development (BMZ), European Union (EU)

 Country coordinator: Sandra van Edig

-Main Focus: Civic engagement, access to information, capacity building, professionalization, media viability, media and information literacy
+Main Focus: Civic participation, access to information, capacity building, professionalization, journalism training program, media viability, media and information literacy